EntityGraphQL/EntityGraphQL/docs/content/schema-creation/01-mutations.md

 metaDescription: 'Add mutations to your GraphQL schema'
 ---

-Mutations are GraphQLs way of allowing you to make modifications to your data.
+[GraphQLs mutations](https://graphql.org/learn/queries/#mutations) allow you to make modifications to your data.

-Read more about GraphQL mutations [here](https://graphql.org/learn/queries/#mutations).

-In EntityGraphQL mutations are just .NET methods and there are a few ways to add or define them.
+In EntityGraphQL mutations are just .NET methods in a class called a mutation controller.

-# Adding Mutations from a class
+# Adding a mutation controller

-You can keep related mutations in a class and marked each mutation method with the `[GraphQLMutation]` attribute and use the `schema.AddMutationsFrom()`.
+Define related mutations as methods in a class, and apply the `[GraphQLMutation]` attribute to each method.

 ```
 public class PeopleMutations